chrisfarnham/seefarblog/_sections/Field_Setup.md

 ![My G90 setup in the field](g90-field-setup-harold-parker.jpg "My Xiegu G90 in the Field at Harold Parker State Forst in MA")

 Because we were there for fun with friends and family I did not make this a [POTA](https://pota.app/) activity.
-Doing a POTA activation would have required focus and would have been anti-social.
+Doing a POTA activation would have required focus and I would not have been able to spend time cooking and visiting.
 I treated this as a show & tell activity.
 I set out to have a little radio fun myself and share the hobby of amateur radio with my friends and the kids who were there.

 > I set out to have a little radio fun